LuhiHofi/nota_luhi_firstai/README.md

 # nota_luhi_firstai
 Repository for the course nail133 Human-like Artificial Agents on MFF UK

 ### Missions:
 - sandsail2 solution with the Bonus
 - ctp2 with the Bonus
+- ttdr with the Bonus

 ### Commands:
 - *loadUnits* - loads units into a transporter
 - *unloadUnits* - unloads units from a transporter on a given area
 - *TakeOverHills* - Captures all (hill) positions with a single unit (if enough units are left, otherwise captures as many most important hills (importance measured by ctp2 assignment))
+- *ForbidLanding* - forbids idle air units to land

 ### Sensors:
 - *sandsail2* - contains getGroupDef and getWindLine functions